IT Support Detroit

 • Carrier-neutral as well as dark-fiber connectivity option

-• Multi-homed bandwidth with multiple tier-1 carrier upstream providers
+• Multi-homed bandwidth with multiple Tier-1 carrier upstream providers

 • Interconnection to multiple data centers